Amanda Harlech

-Amanda Jane Ormsby-Gore, Baroness Harlech (née Grieve; May 1958) is a British creative consultant and writer with a long association with the couturiers John Galliano and Karl Lagerfeld.
+Amanda Jane Ormsby-Gore, Baroness Harlech (née Grieve; May 1958), is a British creative consultant, writer and actress with a long association with the couturiers John Galliano and Karl Lagerfeld.
 She was named to the International Best Dressed List Hall of Fame in 1997.

 Early life

-Amanda Jane Grieve was born in 1958 in north London, the daughter of Alan Grieve, a solicitor and director of the Jerwood Foundation and his first wife, Anne Dulake.
+Amanda Jane Grieve was born in 1958 in north London, the daughter of Alan Grieve, a solicitor and director of the Jerwood Foundation, and his first wife, Anne Dulake.
 She grew up in Regent's Park where one of her childhood companions was Jasper Conran.

-She was educated at South Hampstead High School and Marlborough College before studying English at Somerville College, Oxford University, specialising in the work of Henry James.
+She was educated at South Hampstead High School and Marlborough College before studying English at Somerville College, Oxford, specialising in the work of Henry James.

 Career

+Fashion

 Harlech worked with John Galliano during his years as an independent couturier.
 When Galliano joined Dior in 1996, she joined Karl Lagerfeld at Chanel.
 She also works as a consultant at Fendi.